openfaas/openfaas.github.io/_posts/2019-11-14-kubecon-san-diego.md

 Are you looking for something different?
 Feel free to reach out to see if OpenFaaS Ltd can be of help.

-### Case-study - OpenFaaS Ltd & DX, Norway with OpenFaaS cloud
+#### Case-study with OpenFaaS Ltd professional services

+This case-study is about [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) ("Multi-user PaaS for Kubernetes managed through git")

-[DX](https://dx.no/), who are also a Platinum homepage sponsor are one of the leading companies for point of sale (POS) solutions for Cinemas and venues all across Norway.
-Here are a few words from DX co-founder, [Christian Sakshaug](https://github.com/csakshaug):
+[DX](https://dx.no/) is both an OpenFaaS Ltd client and a Platinum homepage sponsor.
+They are one of the leading companies for point of sale (POS) solutions for Cinemas and venues all across Norway.
+Here are a few words from DX co-founder, [Christian Sakshaug](https://github.com/csakshaug) and the experience so far:

 > With help from OpenFaaS Ltd, we have been able to move forward faster with the transformation of our platform adopting both AWS and Kubernetes with EKS.
 It has been a brilliant experience, how we can both "lift and shift" legacy code and incrementally migrate our microservices too using the "strangler pattern".
 The ease of use and focus on developer-community has meant we can be part of the development process of OpenFaaS Cloud.

 > With OpenFaaS cloud we have started to migrate both our legacy PHP applications by adding Dockerfiles and our newer .NET 3.0 microservices which we deployed to AWS EKS.
 We also funded the development of AWS ECR support for OpenFaaS Cloud and are proud to be able to give back to the community wherever possible, such as through our Platinum homepage sponsorship.

+If you'd like to know more, you'll find Christian on Slack or you can ask me at KubeCon.

-## Couldn't make it?
+## Couldn't make it to San Diego?
 How about Amsterdam?

-If you couldn't make KubeCon this year, it's understandable, especially for those who are travelling from Europe or who have used up their budget for this year.
+If you couldn't make KubeCon this year, it's understandable, especially for those who are travelling from Europe or who have used up their budget already.
 How about Amsterdam in March 30 – April 2, 2020?

 We're looking for end-users who are using OpenFaaS or OpenFaaS Cloud in some way who would like to talk about it.
 I'd personally be happy to help you prepare a talk abstract and potentially be a co-speaker with you at the event also.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Let us know if you would like to submit a talk together to KubeCon Amsterdam which is happening in March 2020.<a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> would be happy to help you prepare, submit, and deliver the talk. <a href="https://t.co/BAvNFqsDaA">https://t.co/BAvNFqsDaA</a></p>&mdash; OpenFaaS (@openfaas) <a href="https://twitter.com/openfaas/status/1194613141432352768?ref_src=twsrc%5Etfw">November 13, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If you're interested, then please [Email me](mailto:alex@openfaas.com) as soon as possible as the deadline is fast approaching - CFP Close: Wednesday, December 4, 2019.

 Checkout the [Call for Papers here](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2020/call-for-proposals/)